pronamic/wp-pronamic-pay/README.md

 ## Installation

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Extract the zip file and just drop the contents in the `/wp-content/plugins/` directory of your WordPress installation and activate the plugin from the Plugins page.
+Next, create a new configuration with the account details for your payment service provider account and enable the payment method in one of the supported e-commerce plugins.

 ## Are there any known plugin conflicts?